precice/openfoam-adapter/docs/README.md

 - Pressure (write)
 - Velocity (read + write)

+Some fields might only be supported by specific solver types (e.g., fluid or solid).
+For example, writing forces is supported for fluid solvers, but not for solid solvers.

 All features of preCICE are supported, including implicit coupling and nearest-projection mapping.
 Even though OpenFOAM is 3D, this adapter can also work in the 2D mode of preCICE, defining only one layer of interface nodes (automatically).

 ## Try